area9innovation/flow9/tools/flowc/backends/wasm/readme.md

 * all heap values are ref counted
 * ref counts are INCREASED in the following cases:
 	* when assigning a new non-auto-generated-temp local variable - for the value
-	* when calling a function - for all arguments
 	* when returning from a function - for the result
 * ref counts are DECREASED in the following cases:
-	* when local variable scope ends (include temp's!)
+	* when local variable scope ends (but NOT for function parameters - caller is responsible for those
-	* when function parameter scope ends
+* all primitives (i.e. alloc a struct or an array) adhere to this - they return something with non-zero refcount (normally 1)
 * all compiler-generated code and standard library functions behave according to those items unless otherwise specified explicitly